OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

     int increment = digitalRead(incrementButton);
     int decrement = digitalRead(decrementButton);

+    if (increment == 0) {
-    // if the increment button is pressed, increase the current angle by 5 degree and set both servos at the new angle if (increment == 0){
+		// if the increment button is pressed, increase the current angle angleChange = ABSOLUTE_ANGLE_CHANGE;
-        currentAngle=currentAngle+5;
-        Serial.print("Current angle: "); Serial.println (currentAngle);			//print the current angle
-        smallServo.setAngle(currentAngle);
-        standardServo.setAngle(currentAngle);
     }
+	else if (decrement == 0) {

-     // if the decrement button is pressed, decrease the current angle by 5 degree and set both servos at the new angle if (decrement == 0){
+		// if the decrement button is pressed, decrease the current angle angleChange = -1 * ABSOLUTE_ANGLE_CHANGE;
-        currentAngle=currentAngle-5;
+	}

+	// carry out the angle change only if one of the buttons is pressed
+	//	having this separate if statement reduces repeated code if (increment == 0 || decrement == 0) {
+		currentAngle = currentAngle + angleChange;
 		Serial.print("Current angle: "); Serial.println (currentAngle);			//print the current angle

-        smallServo.setAngle(currentAngle);
+		// set both servos to the new angle smallServo.setAngle(currentAngle);
 		standardServo.setAngle(currentAngle);
 	}

-    delay(200);  // if either button is pressed and held down, either increase or decrease the angle 5 degrees every 0.2 second
+	// add a delay so that if either button is held down, the servo angle will change at a maximum rate of 5 degrees every 0.2 seconds delay(200);
 }
 ```